VRSEN/agency-swarm/docs/advanced-usage/communication_flows.md

         return self
 ```

 In this example, the `llm_validator` will throw an error if the message is not related to customer support.
 The caller agent will then have to fix the recipient or the message and send it again!
+This is extremely useful when you have a lot of agents.

 #### 3. Summurizing previous conversations with other agents and adding to context

 Sometimes, when using default `SendMessage`, the agents might not relay all the neceessary details to the recipient agent.
-Especially, when the previous conversation is long.
+Especially, when the previous conversation is too long.
 In this case, you can summarize the previous conversation with GPT and add it to the context, instead of the additional instructions.
-I will extend the `SendMessageQuick` class, which already contains the `message` parameter.
+I will extend the `SendMessageQuick` class, which already contains the `message` parameter, as I don't need chain of thought or files in this case.

 ```python
 from agency_swarm.tools.send_message import SendMessageQuick